1. Observance of Regulations & Behaviour

 19. Awareness of Surroundings

-(a) Competitors must not wear head/earphones associated with audio equipment except hearing aids.
+(a) Competitors must not use ANY audio equipment except prescribed hearing aids.

 (b) Where head and/or eye protection is used, competitors must ensure that this does not impair their vision or hearing.